10 Natural Ways to Keep Bugs out of Your Garden

 Looking for ways to eliminate garden insect pests, without resorting to pesticides?
 Get our tips for controlling harmful garden bugs, no chemicals required.

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 There’s no greater joy for a gardener than a plot full of perfect-looking flowers or vegetables.
 The problem is that many garden bugs use our flower and vegetable beds as a salad bar.
 But instead of looking to pesticides for help, you can still have a beautiful garden just by following these simple, natural and cost-effective tips for dealing with garden insect pests.
-I know they work because my family and I use them both at home and at our wholesale plant business.

 - First till in organic matter like compost when the growing season begins.
 This will keep your soil clean by adding natural elements and compounds that help keep pests away.

-- After tilling, cover your garden with black plastic for 6 months.
+- After tilling, cover your garden with black plastic or cardboard for 6 months.
 The heat that builds up underneath it will kill most garden pests and their eggs, weeds, parasites and a host of other harmful microorganisms.